 The Voie Vert a national cycle route system that follows converted railway lines.
 We follow the section from Foix to St. Girons, a distance of 45 km.
 It is suitable for individuals and families who want to explore the area by bicycle and not be on the main roads.
 You can be independent or we can support your journey, dropping off and picking up at various entry /exit points.
 You can choose the distance you want to ride and go at your own speed.
 We can organise bike hire.

-We organise bushcraft and camping days/nights for families who are staying locally.
-This includes Camp montage (setting up camp) a forage walk to gather wild foods, collecting materials to building a fire, fire lighting, cooking and demonstrating key camping and bushcraft skills.
-For the independent camper, we also provide traditional camping equipment for hire (tents, cookers, sleeping bags. etc) and can recommend good campsites.
+We organise bush craft and camping days/nights.
+This includes Camp montage (setting up camp) a forage walk to gather wild foods, collecting materials to building a fire, fire lighting, cooking and demonstrating key camping and bush craft skills.

 There are two high rope courses we use and recommend.
 One close to the artist village of Carla Bayle and the other in the foothills of the Pyrenees just outside St. Girons.
 The course at Carla Bayle is better suited to beginners and intermediates, while the other is located in a limestone gorge in the mountains and is quite simply in a class of its own and provides an unforgettable experience.

 White Water Rafting